Graphic of Google Analytics reporting graphs.

 Views per user is the average number of screens viewed by each user.
 A screen view in GA4 is much like a page view in UA, but instead of counting the number of viewed pages on your website, screen views track what users are viewing in one of your mobile apps.
 A high views per user means the user is interested in your site beyond just the piece of content that got them there and indicates a smooth customer experience that allows them to quickly navigate your site or app.

-Where to Find Views Per User
+Where To Find Views Per User

 You can find your views per user easily in GA4.
 Just follow these steps: